pythonanywhere/help_pages/articles/FlaskSocketIO.md

 # Disclaimer

 This help page explains how to set up an Flask-SocketIO site on PythonAnywhere.
+We have a separate help page for [ASGI-based websites](/pages/ASGICommandLine) like FastAPI, FastHTML and the most recent versions of Django.

 **Note:** deployment of async websites on PythonAnywhere is an experimental feature.
 Some important limitations to know about: